API Reference

 Learn more about our QC process.
 Only a single quality level is available for NOAA gages.

-• (0) Data with no post-processing, taken directly from sensor measurements.
+• (0) Data with minimal post-processing, taken directly from sensor measurements.
+Due to sensor timestamping logic, duplicate samples may exists.

 boolean